cosmos/ibc/spec/ics-003-connection-semantics/README.md

 type getCompatibleVersions = () => []string
 ```

-An implementation MUST define a function `pickVersion` to choose a version from a list of versions proposed by a counterparty.
+An implementation MUST define a function `pickVersion` to choose a version from a list of versions.
+Note that if the two chains performing the handshake implement different `pickVersion` functions, a (possibly misbehaving) relayer may be able to stall the handshake by executing `INIT` and `OPENTRY` on both chains, at which point they will pick different versions and be unable to continue.

 ```typescript
 type pickVersion = ([]string) => string